hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_stylized_illustration_of_a_f_5f552a73-739c-4716-ad61-9e710bdb8c2a-0_2.content.md

 ## Contact Us

-If you have any questions or comments about our wallpaper or our website, please feel free to contact us at [email protected] We would love to hear from you!
+If you have any questions or comments about our wallpaper or our website, please feel free to contact us at me@pavolhejny.com We would love to hear from you!

 ---